HumzaBaig/simple_geometry/docs/README.md

 ### Background

 Simple Geometry is an example of implementing the concept of **sampling** using [Bridson's Algorithm](http://www-devel.cs.ubc.ca/~rbridson/docs/bridson-siggraph07-poissondisk.pdf) to create a Poisson-Disc.
 The game begins with a cleared board, and as soon as the user clicks on the screen, the screen starts getting filled with circles, creating a pointillism effect.
-These circles begin from where the click was made, and continue to spread out almost-evenly until a picture is made.
-The circles will always only be one color until the image no longer needs the color.
-The user may click again to begin a new picture.
+These circles begin from a random spot on the canvas, and continue to spread out almost-evenly until a picture is made.
+The circles will slowly have a smaller radius as time goes by, creating a clearer and clearer picture.
+The user may click the next or previous buttons at the top to move through different images.

 ### Functionality & MVP

 With this simulator, users will be able to:

--[ ] Start, pause, and reset the game board
+-[x] Start and reset the game board
--[ ] Choose an image to recreate
+-[x] Choose an image to recreate
--[ ] Choose the size of the circles (including random) -[ ] Choose an alternative to the default sampling method
+-[ ] Pause and play the background song

 In addition, this project will include:

--[ ] An About modal describing the background of the game -[ ] An options modal with which options the game is currently using -[ ] A production README
+-[x] An About modal describing the background of the game -[ ] A production README

 ### Wireframes